FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/sway-script-with-signature-validation.md

-# Sway Programs With Signature Validation
+# Sway Script With Signature Validation

-This guide explains how to work with Sway programs that rely on in-code signature validation.
+This guide explains how to work with a Script that rely on in-code signature validation.
 This is particularly useful when you need to verify that a transaction was authorized by a specific account.

 ## Example Sway Script